Expressions

 The dot (.) normally matches any character except newline.
 The /s modifier causes the dot to match all characters including line terminator characters (LF and CRLF).

 Example 10.
-Dot Matches All Characters
+Dot matches all characters

 The regular expression in this statement will match a message that begins and ends with the given keywords, even if the message spans multiple lines.